 8 BARONIAL AND CANTON FINANCES

-A. All cheques must be authorised at a Group Council meeting, unless the drawing of the cheque has been agreed to in principal previously (e.g. cheques required for event funding).
+- All payments must be authorised at a Group Council meeting, unless the payment has been agreed to in principal previously (e.g. cheques required for event funding).

-C. All cheques must be drawn using a cheque requisition form, and a copy of invoice or receipts must be provided to enable the cheque to be drawn.
-If there is no proof of expenditure, then no cheque can be drawn.
+- All payments must have a requisition form, and a copy of invoice and/or itemised receipts must be provided to enable the payment to be processed.
+If there is no proof of expenditure, no reimbursement of monies will be processed.

-F. For all other regulations relating to the handling of money within the SCA, refer to the most recent SCA Australia and New Zealand Ltd Board of Directors Financial Policy.
+- For all other regulations relating to the handling of money within the SCA, refer to the most recent SCA Australia Financial Policy.

-A. Donations to the Barony (i.e. garb, equipment, monetary, etc) must be accepted by the appropriate Baronial Officer.
-Donations with are not accepted will be returned to the Donor or, if they do not wish return, disposed of in an appropriate manner.
+- Donations to the Barony (i.e. garb, equipment,) must be accepted by the appropriate Baronial Officer.
+Donations not accepted will be returned to the Donor or, if they do not wish return, disposed of in an appropriate manner.
 Once accepted, donations become the property of the Barony and can be utilised or disposed of as the Barony needs.

 9 GOOD NEIGHBOUR POLICY